elisabeth-h7/Info201-Lab/labone.md

 *04/01/2020*

--How to code in R
+- How to code in R

--Better teamwork skills
+- Better teamwork skills

--How to use GitHub
+- How to use GitHub